The Epistle to the Philippians

 4 (Remember--) rejoice in the Lord always.
 And again I say it: rejoice!

-5 Let your courtesy be known by all men, for the Lord is very soon to return.
+5 Let your easy-going nature be known to all men, for the Lord is very soon to return.

 6 Dont be consumed with worry about anything, but in every need pray and make petition with thanksgiving, and in this way make your requests known to God.